epfl-ada/ada-2022-project-wizards2122/README.md

 **Step 4: Time series analysis.**

-- Using regression analysis to qualify the relationship.
+- Using regression analysis to qualify the effect of the events.

 **Step 5: Datastory and website design.**

-# Proposed timeline:
+# Proposed timeline(Finished on time):

 **18.11.22 Milestone 2**